mpampuch/pytorch-notes/README.md

 |**`timm` (PyTorch Image Models) library**|Almost all of the latest and greatest computer vision models in PyTorch code as well as plenty of other helpful computer vision features.|https://github.com/rwightman/pytorch-image-models|
 |**Paperswithcode**|A collection of the latest state-of-the-art machine learning papers with code implementations attached.
 You can also find benchmarks here of model performance on different tasks.|https://paperswithcode.com/|

+**Note**: Often times with transfer learning you'll want to pick a pre-trained model that offers the best performance without having too many parameters.
+This is a trade off you'll have to make to ensure your models don't take too long to run.
+Take a look at the accuracy and parameter values closely for each model.

 ### Transforming data for transfer learning

 When using a pretrained model, it's important that **your custom data going into the model is prepared in the same way as the original training data that went into the model**.